LegalizeAdulthood/refactor-test-suite/Contributing.md

 1. Use the support tool [test-results](#executable-test-results) to validate your changes to the results file for the tool you're testing.
 1. Run `ctest --preset default` to validate your changes to the results file for all the tools.
-   Add the newly created test ids to the results files for any other tools that implement this refactoring with the results column blank.
 1. Use the [tool-summary](#executable-tool-summary) support tool to regenerate the summary reports.
 1. Issue a pull request with your changes, which should include: